Russia: Domestic credit to the private sector, percent of GDP

-For that indicator, The World Bank provides data for Russia from 1993 to 2016.
-The average value for Russia during that period was 29 percent with a minumum of 8.33 percent in 1996 and a maximum of 56.43 percent in 2015.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1993 to 2017.
+The average value for Russia during that period was 31.08 percent with a minimum of 8.33 percent in 1996 and a maximum of 77.9 percent in 2017.

 Definition: Domestic credit to private sector refers to financial resources provided to the private sector, such as through loans, purchases of nonequity securities, and trade credits and other accounts receivable, that establish a claim for repayment.
 For some countries these claims include credit to public enterprises.